When is there a Representer Theorem? Reflexive Banach spaces: Preliminaries

 where $\banachspace$ is a reflexive Banach space.
 The $L_i$ are continuous linear functionals on $\banachspace$ with the $y_i\in Y\subseteq\R$ the corresponding output data.
 The functional $\error\,\colon\R^m\times Y^m\rightarrow\R$ is an \textit{error functional}, $\Omega\,\colon\banachspace\rightarrow\R$ a \textit{regulariser} and $\lambda>0$ is a \textit{regularisation parameter}.\\ Argyriou, Micchelli and Pontil~\cite{argyriou2009} show in the Hilbert space case that under very mild conditions this regularisation problem admits a linear representer theorem if and only if the regularised interpolation problem

-admits a linear representer theorem.\\ This is not surprising as the regularisation problem is more general and one obtains a regularised interpolation problem in the limit as the regularisation parameter goes to zero.\\ More precisely they proved the following theorem for the Hilbert space setting.
+admits a linear representer theorem.
+This is not surprising as the regularisation problem is more general and one obtains a regularised interpolation problem in the limit as the regularisation parameter goes to zero.\\ More precisely they proved the following theorem for the Hilbert space setting.
 The proof of this theorem for the generality of the setting of this paper is almost identical to the version given in Argyriou, Micchelli and Pontil~\cite{argyriou2009} but requires a few adjustments.
 The full proof is presented in the appendix.

 \begin{theorem} Let $\error$ be a lower semicontinuous error functional which is bounded from below.
-Assume further that for some $\nu\in\R^m\setminus\{0\}, y\in Y^m$ there exists a unique minimiser $0\neq a_0\in\R$ of $\min\{\error(a\nu,y)\setseparator a\in\R\}$.\\ Assume the regulariser $\Omega$ is lower semicontinuous and has bounded sublevel sets.\\ Then if the linear representer theorem holds for the regularisation problem \cref{eq:regularisation_problem}, so does it for the regularised interpolation problem \cref{eq:interpolation_problem}. \end{theorem} Note that the assumptions on the error function and regulariser presented here are as in the paper~\cite{argyriou2009}.
+Assume further that for some $\nu\in\R^m\setminus\{0\}, y\in Y^m$ there exists a unique minimiser $0\neq a_0\in\R$ of $\min\{\error(a\nu,y)\setseparator a\in\R\}$.\\ Assume the regulariser $\Omega$ is lower semicontinuous and has bounded sublevel sets.\\ Then $\Omega$ is admissible for the regularised interpolation problem (\ref{eq:interpolation_problem}) if the pair $(\error,\Omega)$ is admissible for the regularisation problem (\ref{eq:regularisation_problem}). \end{theorem} Note that the assumptions on the error function and regulariser presented here are as in the paper~\cite{argyriou2009}.
 It is remarked in that paper that other conditions can also be sufficient.
-The proof of this result follows the earlier mentioned concept that one obtains a regularised interpolation problem as the limit of regularisation problems.\\ It is worth noting that one direction of above theorem does not require any assumptions on the error function or regulariser.
+The proof of this result follows the earlier mentioned concept that one obtains a regularised interpolation problem as the limit of regularisation problems.\\ It is worth noting that the reverse direction of above theorem does not require any assumptions on the error function or regulariser.
 In fact we have the following result. \begin{proposition} Let $\error, \Omega$ be an arbitrary error functional and regulariser satisfying the general assumption that minimisers always exist.
-Then if the regularised interpolation problem satisfies the linear representer theorem so does the regularisation problem. \end{proposition} This allows us to focus on the regularised interpolation problem which is a lot easier to study and yet obtain information about the regularisation problem which is more relevant for application.
+Then the pair $(\error,\Omega)$ is admissible for the regularisation problem (\ref{eq:regularisation_problem}) if $\Omega$ is admissible for the regularised interpolation problem (\ref{eq:interpolation_problem}). \end{proposition} This allows us to focus on the regularised interpolation problem which is a lot easier to study and yet obtain information about the regularisation problem which is more relevant for application.
+In particular every representer theorem proved below for regularised interpolation is valid for regularisation problems without any restrictions.